 28 And it shall come to pass afterward, that I will pour out my Spirit upon all flesh, and your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions.

-29 And also upon the servants and upon the handmaids in those days I will pour out my Spirit.
+29 And also upon the men-servants and upon the women-servants in those days I will pour out my Spirit.

 30 And I will show wonders in the heavens and on the earth: blood, fire, and pillars of smoke.